 You should also budget for the probability of extra post-surgery costs, such as pain control drugs, which are not typically included in the final estimate.
 Other rhinoplasty variable expenses could include missed pay from time away from work for the treatment and rehabilitation, as well as travel expenditures, according to where your surgeon is based.

-FAQs About Rhinoplasty Cost
+FAQs About Rhinoplasty Cost in California

 In California, rhinoplasty is among the most prevalent plastic surgery treatments.
 Depending on the operation, you might anticipate to pay anywhere from $2500 to $10,000.
 Consult your plastic surgeon about your surgery and obtain a cost estimate.
 You can then look into funding sources that suit your needs.